wildsi/wildsi/data/annex1/readme.md

 ## Important to note:

-* This files are created by mapping Treaty Annex 1 plants by Genus name to related node in [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/Taxonomy/)
+* This files are created by manual, expert supervised mapping Treaty Annex 1 plants by Genus name to related node in [NCBI taxonomy database](https://www.ncbi.nlm.nih.gov/Taxonomy/)